 the olive harvest in Beino

-This is Rabih, who started working on the olive harvests in north Lebanon when he was 15.
-He’s already an expert at judging when an olive is ripe for picking from the slight changes in its skin texture.
+Rabih, who started working on olive harvests when he was 15, is an expert at judging when an olive is ripe from the slight changes in its skin texture.